hay/haybase/README.md

 FAQ
 ---
-*I don't get it.
-I installed your theme and now i get unformatted pages.
-What's the deal?*

-Haybase is not ment as a production-ready theme you can install to make your blog look pretty.
-It's a starting point to make your own theme.

 *What's this `$T` i see everywhere in the code?*

 `$T` is the global variable that has the instance of the current theme class.